Rupee crash forces holidaymakers to ditch Italy for Goa

 GO GOA

-For The Leela hotel in India's beach state of Goa, it has been one of the busiest summers in several years and it is gearing up for an even busier winter season, which attracts Indian holidaymakers during festivals and foreign tourists drawn by a relatively warm climate.
+For The Leela hotel in Goa, it has been one of the busiest summers in several years and it is gearing up for an even busier winter season, which attracts holidaymakers during festivals and foreign tourists drawn by a relatively warm climate.

 "India has become a lot cheaper," said Shridhar Nair, general manager at the Leelaventure group hotel in Goa, which saw a 10-12 percent rise in revenues between April and June from domestic tourists, and foreign travellers are expected to push up its winter bookings by 12-14 percent over last year, which would be one of the best seasons in years.